-The Falcon and The Winter Soldier Release Date
+The Falcon and the Winter Soldier Release Date

-The Falcon and The Winter Soldier Trailer
+The Falcon and the Winter Soldier Trailer

-While it’s not a full trailer on its own, we got our first look at footage from The Falcon and The Winter Soldier (as well as Loki and WandaVision) during the Super Bowl.
-Check it out here, and see if you can spot USAgent in there while you’re at it.
+While it’s not a full trailer on its own, we got our first look at footage from The Falcon and the Winter Soldier (as well as Loki and WandaVision) during the Super Bowl.
+Check it out here, and see if you can spot USAgent in there while you’re at it…

 The Falcon and the Winter Soldier Story

-Here’s the official synopsis courtesy of Disney:
+Here’s an official synopsis of the series, courtesy of Disney:

-“Following the events of Avengers: Endgame, Sam Wilson/Falcon (Anthony Mackie) and Bucky Barnes/Winter Soldier (Sebastian Stan) team up in a global adventure that tests their abilities—and their patience—in Marvel Studios’ The Falcon and The Winter Soldier.”
+“Following the events of Avengers: Endgame, Sam Wilson/Falcon (Anthony Mackie) and Bucky Barnes/Winter Soldier (Sebastian Stan) team up in a global adventure that tests their abilities—and their patience—in Marvel Studios’ The Falcon and the Winter Soldier.”

 What does this mean for Captain America?
 Well, if you saw the end of Avengers: Endgame, you know that Steve Rogers has lived on, but passed the shield to Sam Wilson, who will be the new Captain America.
 Bucky approved, but Sam definitely seemed to have some reservations about taking on the shield and all it represents.
 Don’t be surprised if this series is about the pair coming to terms with a world where Steve Rogers has to play a very different role, and with Sam processing the enormity of his responsibility.